Víctor Moreno

-Víctor Hugo Moreno (born June 10, 1979 in Puerto Cabello, Carabobo) is a Venezuela former professional baseball player.
-He was a set-up relief pitcher who bats and throws right-handed.
+Víctor Hugo Moreno (born June 10, 1979 in Puerto Cabello, Carabobo) is a Venezuelan former professional baseball player.
+He was a set-up relief pitcher who batted and threw right-handed.
 He was signed by the Arizona Diamondbacks as a non-drafted free agent September 5, 1997.

 Moreno played minor league baseball for the Diamondbacks, Philadelphia Phillies, Minnesota Twins, Los Angeles Angels of Anaheim and Oakland Athletics systems, before joining the Baltimore Orioles as a non-roster invitee to 2007 spring training.

 Professional career

 Arizona Diamondbacks

 He went 4-6 with two saves and a 3.75 ERA in 50 1/3 innings pitched in the Dominican Summer League in 1998.

 In 1999 Moreno went 1-4 with a 4.04 ERA in 42 1/3 innings pitched in the Dominican Summer League.
 He went 1-2 with two saves and a 9.90 ERA in 10 innings in the Arizona League.

 Moreno went 5-2 with two saves and a 2.40 ERA in 71 1/3 innings in the Venezuelan Summer League in 2000, marking his last season with the Diamondbacks.